dbrody112/cosine_loss_exploration/README.md

 <i>*For more info feel free to read cosine_ohem_loss_paper.pdf.</i>

 [12/17/2020] Update: cosine ohem on the affine transformed chexpert actually showed that subtracting the cosine loss from the cross entropy provides a higher correlation from training accuracy to testing accuracy and therefore overfits later than the normal ohem.
 Adding cross entropy to the cosine loss, however, does the exact opposite.
-This is shown in these figures over 15 epochs (epochs x-axis and accuracy y-axis):
+This is shown in these figures over 15 epochs (with epochs on x-axis and accuracy on y-axis):

 ![subplot_graph_cosine_ohem_overfitting](https://user-images.githubusercontent.com/59486373/102566213-0e65bb00-40ad-11eb-9e70-f07d2d84fd5d.png)